systemjs/systemjs/README.md

 });
 ```

-To submit a new CDN location, feel free to provide a pull request.
+To submit a new CDN endpoint, feel free to provide a pull request.

 The Github and NPM automatically use SPDY push to provide module dependencies.
 The endpoints have the following URL format: